TomatenTim/PiShockTouch/readme.md

 3. Navigate to your PiShock account page and generate a new api key and add it behind `APIKEY=` in the config
 4. Generate a new sharecode specifically for PiShockTouch, add limits for safety if needed and add it behind `SHARECODE=` in the config
 5. You can change the default `INTENSITY` (0 - 100), `DURATION` (in seconds) and `MODE` (`vibe`, `beep` or `zap`) in the config too. (these are applied when you start the script and can be changed within VRChat using your avatar menu)
 6. You can also set the minimum delay in the config after `DELAY=`.
-The delay is the minimum time after a shock it waits before sending a new one.
+The delay is the minimum time in seconds after a shock it waits before sending a new one.

 # Install requirements